southrivertech/titansftp.pub/azure-aks-application/buyer-subscription-and-update.md

 4. Fill in the deployment form on the **Basics** tab.
 5. Select **Review + create** and then **Create**.
 6. Monitor deployment status in Azure Portal notifications and deployment history.
+7. Once the offer has been deployed you need to determine the external IP address for each node.
+This can be done with the command 'kubectl get svc -A'  See the [AKS operations cookbook](https://github.com/southrivertech/titansftp.pub/blob/main/azure-aks-application/aks-operations-cookbook.md) for full details on getting the credentials setup and then getting IP information.
+8. Once you have the external IP address of a node open a browser to https://node-remote-ip-address:41443  This will display a certificate warning because the certificate is self signed, you can ignore this and continue.
+After accepting the EULA you can login to the Titan SFTP Administrator web UI with the credentials you specified when deploying the offer.
+Now you can confgure your SFTP server

 ## Deployment Form Details (Buyer)